percona/pmm/source/qan-intro.rst

 **Columns**

 - The first column is the object's identifier.
-For *Query*, it is the query's :term:`fingerprint`.
+For *Query*, it is the query's :term:`Fingerprint`.

 - The second column is the *Main metric*, containing a reduced graphical representation of the metric over time, called a *sparkline*, and a horizontal meter, filled to reflect a percentage of the total value.